greiginsydney/captureKNX/docs/step6-graphical-dashboard.md

-# A Sample Graphical Dashboard
+# A sample graphical dashboard

 If you've researched Grafana or watched any of the YouTube links you'll realise it's a VERY powerful tool, and using it to present a tabular Group Monitor is seriously under-using it.